 The average sales price of a manufactured home (both single- and double-wide) in 2010 was $62,800, according to Census data, the lowest since 2007, when prices peaked at $65,400.
 The Western region led sales prices with an average of $79,100.

-2019 Update to Reverse Mortgage manufactured Home Requirements
+2020 Update to Manufactured Home Requirements

 HUD has very specific guidelines for Manufactured homes and there are very few lenders who will still do them, but they can be done.